samphamdotnetmicroservices02/Play.Infra/README.md

 -n: the name of Key Vault

-after that, go to Azure Cloud to set value of secret based on each microservice like MongoDbSettings__ConnectionString, ServiceBusSetting__ConnectionString and change underscores "__" to double dash "--"
+after that, go to Azure Cloud to set value of secret in "Secrets" tab of $keyVaultName you just created based on each microservice like
+MongoDbSettings__ConnectionString, ServiceBusSetting__ConnectionString and change underscores "__" to double dash "--"
 ```